slott56/slott56.github.io/Pelican/content/blog/2008/02/2008_02_09-quantum_time_dates_times_datetimes_and_timestamps_3rd_ed.rst

 The knottiest problem is "What about end-user queries?"
 I'm a-waffle on this.
 I don't think end-users should be afflicted with SQL.
 However, if we tie up all reporting in an inefficient IT department, end-users will immediately take active steps to write their own queries.
 If we aim high and provide everyone a license to a reporting tool like Business Objects, then the date ranges are hidden in the BO universe definitions.
-If we can't afford that... well, :strong:`Bad Things`  are pretty much inevitable.
+If we can't afford that... well, **Bad Things**  are pretty much inevitable.